ABA–NBA merger: Robertson v. NBA antitrust lawsuit

 The early attempts at merging the ABA and NBA were delayed for years by litigation known as the Oscar Robertson suit, styled Robertson v.
 National Basketball Association, 556 F.2d 682 (2d Cir.
 1977).
-After the NBA owners voted in 1970 to merge with the ABA, the NBA Players Association filed a lawsuit in April 1970 to prevent the merger on antitrust grounds.
-The existence of the ABA resulted in increased salaries for players in both leagues as the ABA and NBA competed with each other to sign players.
-The Robertson suit was finally settled on February 3, 1976, but for the entirety of its pendency it presented an insurmountable obstacle to the desired merger of the two leagues.
+After the NBA owners voted in 1970 to merge with the ABA, the NBA Players Association, led by Robertson, filed a lawsuit in April 1970 to prevent the merger on the basis of antitrust grounds regarding the NBA's players since players were essentially stuck with the rosters they first signed up with via the NBA draft system at the time, with trades being the only viable way to move players around at that period of time.
+The existence of the ABA resulted in increased salaries for players in both leagues as the ABA and NBA competed with each other to sign players, to the point where each league figured they needed to potentially bankrupt the other league in order to gain the upper hand with signing players to their own league.
+The Robertson suit was finally settled on February 3, 1976, but for the entirety of its pendency, it presented an insurmountable obstacle to the desired merger of the two leagues in general.